r4j0x00/pybuster/README.md

   -u URL, --url URL     address of remote site
   -t THREADS, --threads THREADS
-                        number of threads to use --auto                shows response on basis of number of words -f, --force           use to force status check
+                        number of threads to use
+  -wf, --word-fuzz      shows response on basis of number of words -f, --force           use to force status check
   -a USER_AGENT, --user-agent USER_AGENT
                         add custom user agent